The Poor Kid

 "The Poor Kid" is the fifteenth season finale of the American animated television series South Park, and the 223rd episode of the series overall.
 It first aired on Comedy Central in the United States on November 16, 2011.
-In the episode, Kenny and his brother and sister are sent to a foster home after police discover a meth lab in their house.
-As a result, Cartman is left with feelings of loss, since he no longer has someone to ridicule for their poverty.
+In the episode, Kenny McCormick and his siblings are sent to a foster home after police discover a meth lab in their house.
+As a result, Eric Cartman is left with feelings of loss, since he no longer has someone to ridicule for their poverty.

 The episode was written by series co-creator Trey Parker and is rated TV-MA LV in the United States.
 It lampoons Pabst Blue Ribbon, agnosticism, and the Penn State child sex abuse scandal.

 Plot

-Kenny's parents are arrested for having a meth lab at their home, an event documented on the reality show White Trash in Trouble.
+Kenny McCormick's parents Stuart and Carol are arrested for having a meth lab at their home, an event documented on the reality show White Trash in Trouble.
 As a result, Kenny and his two siblings, Kevin and Karen, are put into the foster care system.
 Their caseworker, Mr. Adams, who insists on making constant jokes about the Penn State sex abuse scandal, places them with the Weatherheads, a militantly agnostic couple living in Greeley that forbids their numerous foster children from expressing any notions of certainty.
 Their agnosticism manifests itself in a number of peculiar ways, such as their edict that the children can only drink "agnostic beverages" such as Dr Pepper, because no one can be certain as to what flavor it is, and hypothesizing that God could be "a giant reptilian bird in charge of everything".
 Because of Karen's sadness and fear over their new living situation, Kenny attempts to protect and comfort her by adopting his superhero persona of Mysterion, whom she comes to see as her guardian angel.

-While searching for a new target for his taunts now that Kenny is gone, Cartman is horrified to discover, through Butters' research, that he is now the poorest student in school.
-He fears that Kyle will start making fun of him now.
+While searching for a new target for his taunts now that Kenny is gone, Eric Cartman is horrified to discover, through Butters Stotch's research, that he is now the poorest student in school.
+He fears that Kyle Broflovski will start making fun of him now.
 Despite Kyle's lack of interest in this endeavor, Cartman begins compulsively telling poor jokes about himself to beat Kyle to the punch.
-Cartman complains to his mother, but she says that she is already working two jobs and cannot do more because of the economy.
+When Cartman complains to his mother Liane, she says that she is already working two jobs and cannot do more because of the economy.
 Wishing he were in a foster home like Kenny, Cartman frames her for running a meth lab, and despite her protests of not having done drugs in a long time, she is arrested, which is again documented by White Trash in Trouble.
 Despite anticipating being sent to an idyllic setting like Hawaii, Cartman is placed with the Weatherheads and attends the same school in Greeley as Kenny, where he is elated to discover that the poorest student there is not he or Kenny, but a boy named Jacob Hallery, whom Cartman takes delight in ridiculing.